 Pizza stones are for use in home ovens to help pizza crust develop a crispiness and puffiness that approximates that of pizzas from pizzerias.

-A pizzelle iron is a kitchen tool used to make pizzelle.
+A pizzelle iron is a kitchen tool used to make the Italian pastries known as pizzelle.
 You can get stove top ones, or electric ones.

 A pot is a vessel that you put stuff in for the purpose of cooking, storing or preserving.
 In North American culinary usage, generally only the cooking sense is used.
 In the UK, the additional storage and preserving sense of the word is used as well.